modin-project/modin/README.md

 #### Which engine should I use?

-On Linux, MacOS, and Windows you can install and use either Ray, Dask or.
+On Linux, MacOS, and Windows you can install and use either Ray, Dask or Unidist.
 There is no knowledge required to use either of these engines as Modin abstracts away all of the complexity, so feel free to pick either!